emo-eth/mcp-rust-docs/README.md

 # MCP Rust Documentation Server

-This is a Model Context Protocol (MCP) server that fetches and returns documentation for Rust crates from docs.rs.
+This is a Model Context Protocol (MCP) server that fetches and returns documentation for Rust crates providing essential context for LLM's when working with Rust code.

 ## Features